 What is PostgreSQL?

-Finally, PostgreSQL did win the Database of the Year Award in 2020 for being the fastest-growing DBMS of its time.
+PostgreSQL won the Database of the Year Award in 2020 for being the fastest-growing DBMS of its time.
 However, both PostgreSQL and MySQL were beaten by Snowflake in 2021 and 2022.

 History of PostgreSQL

-The first release of PostgreSQL was in 1989 and it quickly gained popularity due to its features such as transactions, triggers, stored procedures, and views.
-The latest version of PostgreSQL was released in 2022 and it supports a wide variety of languages, including Python and JavaScript.
+After its release in 1989, PostgreSQL quickly gained popularity due to new features and capabilities related to transactions, triggers, stored procedures, and views.
+Today, PostgreSQL supports a wide variety of languages, including Python and JavaScript.
 It also has a strong focus on security and scalability, making it an ideal choice for high-volume applications.

 - Apple